“Truth enlightens man’s intelligence and shapes his freedom.”

 Through research, writing, and academic conferences, the Veritas Center seeks to combat what Pope Benedict XVI described as “the dictatorship of relativism,” promoting the natural moral law, illuminated by the light of faith, in order to defend both human freedom and dignity in the public square.

-Co-Sponsored by the Veritas Center for Ethics in Public Life, Franciscan University of Steubenville, and the Society of Catholic Social ScientistsPress Release and Full Audio-Video from the Conference
+Co-Sponsored by the Veritas Center for Ethics in Public Life and Franciscan University of Steubenville, View the Conference Page

 The Veritas Center for Ethics and Public Life takes both its name and inspiration from Blessed John Paul II’s encyclical Veritatis Splendor (“The Splendor of Truth”).
 We believe, with the Catholic Church, that human freedom cannot flourish apart from truth, and that a restoration of truth as the foundation of human affairs is essential to a healthy culture.